fenago/linux-administration/md/Lab_2.md

 drwxr-xr-x 17 elliot elliot 4096 Jan 30 23:32 .
 ```

-Before this chapter comes to an end, I want to show you a pretty cool
+Before this lab comes to an end, I want to show you a pretty cool
 tip.
 First, let\'s create a directory named
 [averylongdirectoryname]: